-Landscape architects plan and design land areas for projects such as parks, schools, hospitals, roads, malls, plazas, sports complexes, holiday resorts, hotel complexes, shopping centres, airports, housing subdivisions, national parks, playgrounds and commercial, industrial and residential sites.
+Landscape architects plan and design land areas for projects such as parks, schools, roads, sports complexes, holiday resorts, shopping centres, national parks and playgrounds.

 Landscape architects may work independently or with other professionals such as architects, engineers and town planners.

 Most landscape architects are employed in small, private consultancies or by private businesses with architects and town planners.
 The remainder work in federal, state, territory and local government agencies.
 Many landscape architects establish their own practices.